intarchboard/program-rfced-future/community-note-pre-consult.md

 In March of 2020 the IAB kicked off the RFC Series Editorial Future Development Program, a program opened to the entire community, with an eye toward reviewing the RFC Editor model.[1]
-We are now coming to the conclusion of our work, and the IAB will soon formally solicit community input, in accordance with Section 3 of RFC 4845.[2]
+We are now coming to the conclusion of our work, and the IAB will soon begin its formal consideration, which is governed by RFC 4845[2].
+Part of that process includes solicitation of solicit community input.

 The program has developed an evolution of the RFC Editor Model and a small change to the charter of the IAB.
 You can find this evolution in draft-iab-rfcefdp-rfced-model-05.[3]
 This draft brings together many different